sjuwana/friday-lab/README.md

 - Godbless Amankwah,
 - Stephanus Juwana

-## Colors

-## 👩🏽‍🚀 Feature List
+## Header List

-Features of moonMan include:
+Features of JAGS Brewery include:

-- User Auth(Sign in/Sign up/Auth view)
-- CRUD Operations
-- Wishlist feature
+- List of breweries in the United States
+- Latest news update about breweries
-- Search feature
+- Search function to find a brewery
+- Dark mode function to change the background color

 ### 🚀 MVP